xtrx-sdr/images/README.md

 ```
 % sudo make install
 ```

+### PCIe kernel driver compilation

 If you're connecting XTRX over a (mini)PCIe bus, you also need to install a kernel driver.

 The easiest way is to use DKMS.

-First, make sure DKMS can find the driver sources. `make install` by default will install them into `/usr/local/src` while DKMS expect them in `/usr/src`:
+First, make sure DKMS can find the driver sources. `make install` above will install the driver sources into `/usr/local/src` while DKMS expect them in `/usr/src`, so you should create a symlink:
 ```
 % sudo ln -s /usr/local/src/xtrx-0.0.1-1/ /usr/src/
 ```